 Day 4 - Day to acclimatise in Copacabana.
 Visit cathedral and stations of the cross.

 Copacabana is primarily a pilgrimage center, with its main plaza dominated by the Moorish-style Cathedral.
-Originally built between 1610 and 1620, now much restored, it houses the Virgen de Candelaria, Bolivia's Patron saint.
+Originally built between 1610 and 1620, now much restored, it houses the Virgen de Copacabana, Bolivia's Patron saint.
 Every Sunday people bring their cars and trucks to be blessed in front of the cathedral as an extra form of spiritual insurance.
 It is a colourful event with the vehicles decked with flowers, ribbons and balloons.
 Depending on the owner's preference, holy water, or alcohol and firecrackers are used for blessings (in Bolivia, Catholicism and ancient Andean beliefs are often intertwined).

 Copacabana has a beach, so in addition to it being a pilgrimage centre, it could potentially class itself as a 'resort'.
 The name Copacabana was taken to Brazil by a priest who took with him a reproduction of the Madonna from this town.
 Unlike its counterpart in Brazil however you will not find beach volleyball a popular activity; but the sight of pedallos for hire at over 3,810m/12,500 feet is certainly different.

 Today you will explore the town and may walk up Cerro Calvario pausing at the Stations of the Cross.
 This hill sits on a headland, which overlooks the town and the port.
+Alternatively you may hike to cerro San Sebastian where there are Inca ruins.

 Overnight icon Overnight: Hotel Gloria Or Similar, Casablanca

 Day 5 - Drive to Sampaya - 1½ hours.
-Walk to Yampupata - 3-4 hours.
+Walk to Yampupata - 4km, 3-4 hours.
 Motor boat to Isla del Sol.
-Walk to lodge - 6km, 1 hour.
+Walk to lodge - 4km, 1-2 hours.

 In Yampupata, you will meet your boatman who will take you, by motor-boat, across to the Island of the Sun, a short journey of about 30 minutes.
 It is difficult to believe that these cobalt-blue waters are 3,810m/12,500ft above sea level.
 To the east the snowcapped peaks of the Cordillera Real appear to rise out of the lake.
 Because of the clear sky and thin air they appear much closer than they actually are.
 In the evening the snow peaks glow with the sun's setting rays.